Purification and Production

 Roller bottles.
 The in vitro roller bottle method used by the Antibody Hybridoma Core produces highly concentrated antibody supernate, which upon purification using a protein affinity column produces nearly 100 percent specific antibody.

 The Antibody Hybridoma Core can produce monoclonal antibodies using cell lines either manufactured in the core or developed elsewhere.
 Prior to their use for antibody production, all antibody-producing hybridoma cell lines not generated by the core are required to be certified as "mouse virus-free and mycoplasma-free."
 For more information, contact the core.
-Mayo investigators can also visit the Antibody Hybridoma Core intranet site (must be logged in to the Mayo network).

 Polyclonal antibody production

 Polyclonal antibodies are produced by immunizing and boosting antigen into Balb/c mice.
 Each mouse is pre-bled and post-bled, and serum is collected and processed.
-Antiserum may then be used neat (undiluted) or diluted, or be purified as described above.
+Antiserum may then be used neat (undiluted) or diluted, or it can be purified as described above.